pdxparrot/assets/SETUP.md

       * Attach to the UIData
 * ViewerManager
   * Create an empty Prefab and add the ViewerManager component to it
-* Connect all of the managers to the LoadingManager prefab

 ## GameManager

-* Create a new GameData script that overrides the Game GameData
+* Create a new GameData script that overrides the Game GameData and implement the required interface
   * Add the CreateAssetMenu and Serializable attributes
-* Create a new GameManager script that overrides the Game GameManager
+* Create a new GameManager script that overrides the Game GameManager and implement the required interface
 * Add a connection to the project GameManager in the project LoadingManager
   * Override CreateManagers() in the loading manager to create the GameManager prefab
 * Create an empty Prefab and add the GameManager component to it
 * Create a GameData in Data/Data and attach it to the manager
-  * Set the World Layer to the World layer
+  * Set the World Layer to World
   * Configure as necessary
   * Create empty Prefabs/UI/FloatingText and add the FloatingText component to it
     * **TODO:** what else goes into this (ggj2019 uses it)?
     * Attach to the GameData
 * Create a CreditsData in Data/Data and attach it to the GameManager
-* Attach the manager to the LoadingManager prefab

 # Initial Scene Setup

-* Create a new Lighting Settings Assets/Rendering/ui.lighting
+* Create a new Lighting Settings Assets/Data/Rendering/ui.lighting
-  * Attach to a throw away scene and configure
-    * Environment Lighting Source: Color
+  * Disable Auto Generate
   * Disable Realtime Global Illumination
   * Disable Baked Global Illumination
-    * Disable Auto Generate lighting

 ## Splash Scene Setup